asofiorg/website/content/en/projects.md

 ## #SheIsLeader

+**Recognized as "Innovators"** among 2,000 youths from 45 countries by the **Conrad Foundation**, sponsored by NASA in the category of Cyber Technology and Security, presented by Dell Technologies.
-Recognized as "Innovators" by the NASA-sponsored Conrad Foundation.
-They use STEM **to build peace and foster rural development.**
+They use **STEM to build peace and foster rural development**.

 #[SheIsLeader Team](/images/captura-de-pantalla-2022-04-03-a-la-s-3-58-47-p-m.png)